 Claire Guyton is a southern transplant to Lewiston, Maine, where she works at the city’s library, and lives in a pumpkin-colored house with her husband and two queenly sister-cats.
-In her more active, pre-pandemic life, she co-organized the Local Writers Read series at the local bookstore, and teaches a workshop in very short fiction for the Maine Writers & Publishers Alliance.
-She has been a Maine Arts Commission Literary Fellow and a finalist for the Maine Literary Award, and her work has been selected for the Best Small Fictions anthology and nominated for a Pushcart.
+In her more active, pre-pandemic life, she co-organized the Local Writers Read series at the local bookstore, and taught a workshop in very short fiction for the Maine Writers & Publishers Alliance.
+Claire has been a Maine Arts Commission Literary Fellow and a finalist for the Maine Literary Award, and her work has been selected for the Best Small Fictions anthology and nominated for a Pushcart.
 Her short fiction appears in Crazyhorse, Mid-American Review, Vestal Review, River Styx, Sliver of Stone Magazine, and many other journals, as well as in the Maine anthology Summer Stories.
 After earning an MFA in fiction at Vermont College of Fine Arts, she served for several years as an editor and writing life blogger for the program’s journal, Hunger Mountain.
 Claire recently reclaimed her writing life from Covid’s shadow, and spends almost all of her free time researching and drafting material that will either develop into a memoir or feed her next round of fiction. www.claireguyton.com

 Cheryl Wilder’s collection, Anything That Happens, a Tom Lombardo Poetry Selection (Press 53, 2021), was named Second Finalist in the 2022 Poetry Society of Virginia North American Book Award and received Honorable Mention in the 2022 Brockman-Campbell Book Award.
 Her chapbook What Binds Us (Finishing Line Press) was published in 2017.
 Cheryl’s forthcoming collection (Press 53, 2024) is being supported by the North Carolina Arts Council Artist Support Grant.
-Her work appears in the anthology Crossing the Rift: North Carolina Poets on 9/11 & Its Aftermath, Barely South Review, Prime Number Magazine, Verse Daily, Cream City Review, Literary Mama, Architects + Artisans, among other publications.
-In 2018, she served as writer-in-residence at SistaWRITE; and in 2019, was granted residency at Sundress Academy for the Arts.
+Her work appears in the anthology Crossing the Rift: North Carolina Poets on 9/11 & Its Aftermath, Barely South Review, and Architects + Artisans, among other publications.
+In 2018, she served as writer-in-residence at SistaWRITE; and in 2019, she was granted residency at Sundress Academy for the Arts.
 She earned her BFA from the University of North Carolina at Wilmington and her MFA from Vermont College of Fine Arts.
-Cheryl lives near the Haw River in North Carolina, where she gives talks and workshops on art and writing, chairs the Burlington Writers Club student writing contest, and owns a small web development company.
-She’s a mother of three boys and the wife of one grateful man.
+Cheryl lives near the Haw River in North Carolina, where she gives talks and workshops, serves as president of the Burlington Writers Club, and owns a coaching business.
+She’s a mother of three boys and the wife of one grateful man. www.bornwilder.com